|Value||Eligibility||Open date||Close date|

 b.
 The Scholarship aims to support a PhD student with their studies in the School of Psychology.

 a.
-Australian citizens or Australian permanent residents who have an unconditional offer of admission for full-time studies in a PhD within the School of Psychology at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled to study full-time in a PhD within the School of Psychology at the University of Sydney.

 a.
 The successful applicant will be awarded the Scholarship on the basis of: